danyarmarkin/danyarmarkin/README.md

 ### [Blender Add-On](https://github.com/danyarmarkin/KanistraAddOn)

-I was developing an addon for Blender to distribute 3D models.
+I developed an add-on for Blender to distribute 3D models.
-The addon allows you to receive updates with new models, as well as with fixes for old ones. the addon is written in python, the backend is written in Django Rest Framework.
+The add-on allows you to receive updates with new models, as well as with fixes for old ones. the addon is written in python, the backend is written in Django Rest Framework.